quangtu2607/phishing-detection/README.md

 create .env file in root backend rootfolder

-Generate a Django Secret Key
+generate a Django Secret Key

 add the line `SECRET_KEY = YOUR_KEY`